frontendr/bemmed/README.md

 greater benefits.

 As you can see in the example above, there is **no** repetition.
 The className variables can be easily minified and mangled.
-Each `BEM` instance stays reusable to it can be modified later as you can see when we use `withMod` inside the component based on it's props.
+Each `BEM` instance stays reusable so it can be modified later as you can see when we use `withMod` inside the component based on it's props.